Environment and sustainability

 Reducing energy consumption

-Our target is to reduce annual electricity, gas and water consumption through a combination of operational initiatives and the introduction energy-efficient technology.
+The company’s target is to reduce annual electricity, gas and water consumption through a combination of operational initiatives and the introduction energy-efficient technology.
 This approach will also reduce carbon emissions.

 These champions help to encourage changes in behaviour, like using fire-up/power-down guides to ensure that pubs are efficient and minimise energy consumption when closed.